iobio/example-bamViewer/step1/README.md

 # Step 1

 In this step we'll create a rough UI that can take the inputs we need.
-In later steps will hook up this UI to functions that do work.
+In later steps, we will hook up this UI to functions that do work.
 ### Setup
 First, clone the repo, and create the file you'll be working with by copying app.skeleton.html.
 This will give you a bare html page with all the necessary libraries added.
 From here on out you'll be building the app in the bamViewer.html file.